argoproj-labs/argo-client-java/docs/Handler.md

 # Handler

-Handler defines a specific action that should be taken TODO: pass structured data to these actions, and document that data here.
+Handler defines a specific action that should be taken
 ## Properties

 Name | Type | Description | Notes